ncatlab/nlab-content/pages/3/8/0/1/11083/content.md

 =--

 The [[Yoneda lemma]] will turn this intuition into a theorem.
-For that we need to speak of [[homomorphisms]] of pre-smooth groupoids, hence of "smooth functors" betwen pre-smooth groupoids.
+For that we need to speak of [[homomorphisms]] of pre-smooth groupoids, hence of "smooth functors" between pre-smooth groupoids.

 +-- {: .num_defn #HomGroupoidsOfPreSmoothGroupoids}
 ###### Definition